The $\rho(1S,2S)$, $\psi(1S,2S)$, $\Upsilon(1S,2S)$ and $\psi_t(1S,2S)$ mesons in a double pole QCD Sum Rule

 \section{Abstract}

-We introduce the method of the double pole QCD sum rules and we study the $\rho(2S)$, $\psi(2S)$ and $\Upsilon(2S)$ mesons.
-We get the masses and decay constants of the mesons and show a prediction for the decay constant of the $\rho(2S)$ meson given by $(177 \pm 13)$ MeV.
+We use the method of double pole QCD sum rule which is basically a fit with two exponentials of the correlation function, where we can extract the masses and decay constants of mesons as a function of the Borel mass.
+We apply this method to study the mesons: $\rho(1S,2S)$, $\psi(1S,2S)$, $\Upsilon(1S,2S)$ and $\psi_t(1S,2S)$.
+We also present predictions for the toponiuns masses $\psi_t(1S,2S)$ of $m(1S)=357\GeV$ and $m(2S)=374\GeV$.